 What it is used for

-Hypertension - For treatment of hypertension, Lisinopril may be used alone or concomitantly with other classes of antihypertensive agents.
-Sufficient data have not been provided to support the use of Lisinopril in severe hypertension or renovascular hypertension.
-Congestive heart failure - For treatment of heart failure, it is recommended that Lisinopril be administered together with a diuretic.
-Acute myocardial infarction - For treatment of acute myocardial infarction in haemodynamically stable patients, defined as patients who are not in cardiogenic shock and who have a systolic blood pressure greater than 100 mmHg, Lisinopril may be initiated within 24 of an acute myocardial infarction.
+Hypertension: For treatment of hypertension, lisinopril may be used alone or concomitantly with other classes of antihypertensive agents.
+Sufficient data have not been provided to support the use of lisinopril in severe hypertension or renovascular hypertension.
+Congestive heart failure: For treatment of heart failure, it is recommended that lisinopril be administered together with a diuretic.
+Acute myocardial infarction: For treatment of acute myocardial infarction in haemodynamically stable patients, defined as patients who are not in cardiogenic shock and who have a systolic blood pressure greater than 100 mmHg, lisinopril may be initiated within 24 hours of an acute myocardial infarction.

 How to take it

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.